Q6: My Samsung Z3 Corporate SM-Z300H is not detected by Odin. What should I do?

 - Download and Extract:

-- Download the correct firmware package from the links above.
+- Download the correct firmware package from the links provided earlier on this page.

-- Extract the ZIP to a simple folder path — avoid paths with spaces or special characters, as some flash tools have trouble with them.
+- Extract the contents of the ZIP file to a simple folder path; it is best to avoid paths containing spaces or special characters, as some flash tools encounter issues with them.

 - Install the Listed Drivers:

-- Confirm all drivers listed above are installed and that your PC has been restarted since installation.
-Skipping the restart is a common reason drivers do not work correctly.
+- Confirm that all drivers mentioned above are properly installed and that your PC has been restarted since their installation.
+Forgetting to restart is a common reason drivers do not function correctly.

 - Load the Firmware File: